-We are an anti-poaching initiative on the front-lines of the fight to save some of Africa's most endangered wildlife through the funding of private preserves, employment and training of local anti-poaching units, donating proper gear and equipment so these men and women can effectively perform their duties, and aid directly in conservation initiatives on the ground alongside other reputable teams and organizations.
-We believe if you're on planet Earth, you have a role to play in combating this crisis.
+We are a wildlife conservation initiative on the front-lines of the fight to save some of the world's most endangered wildlife by providing training, advisement of anti-poaching units, donating proper gear and equipment so these men and women can effectively perform their duties, and aid directly in conservation initiatives on the ground alongside other reputable teams and organizations.
+We believe if you’re on planet Earth, you have a role to play in combating this crisis.
 We stand with our world's wildlife rangers.

 THE WAY WE SEE IT: WE CAN EITHER COME TOGETHER AND PROTECT THEM, OR DO NOTHING, AND WATCH THEM DISAPPEAR FOREVER.